naninovel/docs/docs/guide/configuration.md

 Objects Layer | 5 | When `Override Objects Layer` is enabled, the specified layer will be assigned to all the engine objects.
 Render Mode | Screen Space Camera | The canvas render mode to apply for all the managed UI elements.
 Sorting Offset | 1 | The sorting offset to apply for all the managed UI elements.
+Font Options | Null | Font options, that should be available in the game settings UI (in addition to `Default`) for the player to choose from.

 </div>